azdavis/azdavis.net/posts/en/write-more-but-less.md

 There are more benefits, but gotta keep the post short, right?

-I'd also offer as a closing though that sometimes, a longer-form "deep dive" is the right move.
-I think it largely depends on what the audience of your work is.
+I'd also offer as a closing though that [sometimes][3], a longer-form "deep dive" is the right move.
+It may depend on what the audience of your work is, or how much detail you want to go into.

 [1]: https://blog.kewah.com/2021/write-more-but-shorter/
 [2]: https://critter.blog/2020/10/02/write-5x-more-but-write-5x-less/
+[3]: /posts/moderation